 LOT COVERAGE.
-The total ground area within the LOT or project covered by the primary structure, plus accessory structures (e.g. decks, patios, swimming pools, garages, carports, and storage sheds), excluding driveways, sidewalks, fences, and walls not attached to a roof.
+The total ground area within the LOT or project covered by the primary structure, accessory structures, and impervious surfaces (e.g. driveways, sidewalks, parking lots, patios, swimming pools, garages, carports, and storage sheds).

 LOT, CORNER.
 A lot at the junction of or abutting 2 or more intersecting streets (See Figure 12-6).